 With increased consumer awareness, the halcyon days of bloated thread counts may be coming to an end.
 In choosing sheets, Consumer Reports makes this recommendation: "Pick a sheet between 200 and 400 thread count that meets your other criteria.
 Paying more for higher thread count is wasting money" [source: Consumer Reports].

-To learn more about thread count, bedding and related topics, see the links on the next page.
+To learn more about thread count, bedding and related topics, see the links below.

 Related HowStuffWorks Articles